sendgrid/docs/styleguide.md

 * Contractions are OK and preferred.
 * Use bulleted lists and numbered steps where applicable.

-When giving a user an action item, put the UI element involved in the action in **bold**.
+When documenting a UI action, make it **bold**.
 Avoid using the word "button" in the step and simply refer to the name on the UI element.
     For example, "Enter your username and password, and then click **login**."

-Where possible, pages are written in a "jobs to be done" format.
+Where possible, write pages in a "jobs to be done" format.
 Jobs to be done style includes:

 * Table of contents at the beginning
 * "Additional Resources" section at the end